AlphaGaming7780/Thunderdome/README.md

-# Titanfall Legends
+# Thunderdome

-Titanfall Legends is a mod for Northstar (Titanfall 2), this mod add a new game mode: Battle Royale.
+Thunderdome is a mod for Northstar (Titanfall 2), this mod add a new game mode: Battle Royale.

 Players will join a lobby and once the minimum required number of players has been reached, a vote for the map (of the Battle Royale) will take place.
 Once this vote has ended, the Battle Royale game will begin.
 The lobby is a classic FFA mod.